deblockt/hass-proscenic-790T-vacuum/README.md

 [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=proscenic)

 You can choose between two connection mode:
 - *local*: the integration will use your local network to contact your vacuum (send command to start/stop).
-But the cloud will be used to get vacuum status.
+But the cloud will be used to get vacuum status, and the cleaning map.
 - *cloud*: All interactions are done using the cloud.
-Only the map generation will use the local network.

 > Note: Some vacuum don't support the local mode.